Water and Sanitation

 Water is life.
 But when water is unsafe and sanitation non-existent, water can kill.
 Globally, waterborne illnesses are a leading cause of death for children under five, killing nearly 1,000 children every day.

-UNICEF works in more than 100 countries to improve access to safe, clean water and sanitation facilities.
-Whether by delivering clean water after a disaster or promoting safe hygiene practices in schools and communities, UNICEF is on the ground helping children in need.
+UNICEF works in more than 100 countries to improve access to safe water and sanitation facilities.
+Whether by delivering safe water after a disaster or promoting safe hygiene practices in schools and communities, UNICEF is on the ground helping children in need.

 The UNICEF Tap Project benefited more than a half million people over 10 years by challenging supporters to drive awareness about global water issues — and raising critical funds for UNICEF’S WASH programs that reach those in need in places like Syria, Iraq and Yemen.